 TLC Free Reads: New Writing South is proud to be a partner in The Literary Consultancy’s Free Reads Scheme.
 Free reads are available for low-income writers resident in England, writing in English, who would not be able to afford TLC’s commercial fees, and prioritises those from marginalised backgrounds (BAME, disabled, LGBTQ and other under-represented groups).
-We are currently accepting submissions for Free Reads.
-Find out more about how to apply.
+We hope to open the submissions window for TLC Free Reads in Autumn 2021.
 For future opportunities, please sign up for our newsletter to find out more.

 Writers Supporting Writers: We are trialling a Pay-It-Forward scheme, where writers who can afford to give a little back can donate extra when paying for our services in order to help fund free places for others.
 This could include 1-1 writers’ surgeries, mentoring or other writer development activities.
 We will advertise these opportunities as and when we have received donations sufficient to cover their cost.